varda/varda/doc/install.rst

     $ sudo aptitutde install python-dev libmysqlclient-dev

-Substitute ``MySQL-python`` for ``psycopg2`` in the ``requirements.txt`` before you use it in `Python virtual environment`_.
+Substitute ``MySQL-python`` for ``psycopg2`` in the ``requirements.txt`` before you use it in the :ref:`varda-virtualenv` section.

 Option 3: SQLite